fusion-jena/CoMerger/Merging_Datasets/README.md

 This dataset has been used in the research paper:

-''Holistic Knowledge Integration with CoMerger: A divide-and-conquer approach'', Submitted in ESWC2020 by Samira Babalou and Birgitta König-Ries
+''Multiple Ontology Merging with CoMerger: A Divide-and-Conquer Approach'', Submitted in ESWC2020, Poster and Demo track, by Samira Babalou and Birgitta König-Ries